Microservices Logging Best Practices: Cloud Provider, Node.js, and Nx Tools

 How to filter logs by logger tags in a GCP logging platform

 We consider a scenario where our microservices are hosted by Kubernetes or Cloud Run.
-So, all logs will be reported to a GCP Logging, and we can filter them by defined tags: environment and service.
+So, all log messages will be reported to a GCP Logging, and we can filter them by defined tags: environment and service.

 1. To extract logs from a specific environment for all services, enter the following query